APOL1 Genotyping Program

 Why test eligible patients for APOL1?

-Experts recommend testing patients of African ancestry with kidney disease and those with a family member with a high-risk APOL1 genotype.1
+Experts recommend testing for APOL1 in kidney disease patients who are of African ancestry or have a family member with the high-risk genotype.1

 • Knowing the cause of CKD can help guide treatment decisions.